 “There’s a lot of secrecy around everything,” Miller, the former teacher, said matter of factly.
 “For example, the higher-level students cannot talk about the [intense] lessons [they’re learning].”

 Among the teachings introduced deeper in the program are precepts central to Agama’s concept of the “right way” for men and women to embody gender roles.
 They are not ones you will find in feminist studies courses.

 In a recording leaked online by an attendee at a men’s-only group session at the school, Tarcau can be heard expounding on the way women have obstructed men’s path to enlightenment in various religions throughout the ages.

 “Women are gifted to make babies.
 They aren’t gifted to be priests,” Tarcau says at one point in the hour and 15-minute recording.
-“Women can be witches … but priests and Jesus?
+“Women can be witches … but priests?
 No.”

 Another senior teacher at the school identified as Khushru Mistry takes the microphone later to complain about the way present-day society frowns on someone “playfully, sweetly” grabbing a woman’s buttocks uninvited, before going on to explain that “nagging” is at least as bad.

 Such lessons were not confined to men-only sessions.